UvA-MAD/Crunchomics_Documentation/docs/source/intro_crunchomics.rst

 *************

 *  We are currently setting up a log in to RStudio with your uvanetid via Surfconnect.
 This Surfconnect access is not available yet.
 Until then you can login directly on the application server.
-    *  Login to RStudio on the application server with your UvAnetid and password at: `http://omics-app01.science.uva.nl:8787/`.
-Don't forget to include the port number (8787) in your url.
+    *  Login to RStudio on the application server with your UvAnetid and password at: `http://omics-app01.science.uva.nl/`.

 The Crunchomics Compute Cluster
 ##########################################